sillevl/spha-home-assistant-component/README.md

-# Teletask Home Assistant Integration
+# SPHA - SixPack Home Automation Home Assistant Integration

 Only supports lights (relay) at the moment.
 Use with <https://github.com/sillevl/teletask-mqtt/>